I remember my first year in college, my roommate used to joke: if you want to know “how to gain weight fast”, then you just have to go to college.

 14. Get more sleep

-Yes! a good night of sleep is of one of the keys to maintain a healthy weight and keep the pounds off.
+Yes! a good night of sleep is one of the keys to maintain a healthy weight and keep the pounds off.

 Many people underestimate the benefits of a good night’s rest, especially when it comes to losing weight.